HIPAA Notice of Privacy Practices

 There are times when we are allowed to conclude by your actions that you have given us permission to share your health information with others.
 At other times, we need to get your written permission to share your information.

-We highly recommend that you do not share your password or other sign –in information with others, like your family and friends.
+- Your family, close friends, or others involved in your care: We highly recommend that you do not share your password or other sign –in information with others, like your family and friends.
 When you share your sign-in information with others, we will assume that you have given us permission to share your health information with them.

 Any uses and disclosures of your health information not described elsewhere in this Notice will be made only with your prior written authorization.
 In particular, we never share your health information in the following cases unless you give us clear written permission:

-Some employers sponsor Amino Plus Accounts to help their employees make good healthcare decisions.
+- Employers: Some employers sponsor Amino Plus Accounts to help their employees make good healthcare decisions.
 Even if your employer sponsors your Amino Plus Account, we will never share your protected health information with any employer without clearly asking you first.